-In 1911, Mercer Moorman Parrish, Sr. chose Gainesville -- the fourth largest city in Florida at the time -- over Orlando and Perry, as the location of the Inter-Southern Life Insurance Company’s first Florida office.
-He quickly persuaded his father, James Howard Parrish, to relocate from Kentucky and formed the father/son real estate business of James H. & M.M.
+In 1911, Mercer Moorman Parrish, Sr. (M.M.
+Parrish, Sr.) moved from Owensboro, KY to Gainesville Florida -- the fourth largest city in Florida at the time.
+He quickly persuaded his father, James Howard Parrish, to join him in Florida.
+Together they formed the father/son real estate business of James H. & M.M.
 Parrish, Realtors.

-The company today operates from two locations with over 80 Sales Associates ready to assist.
-After more than 105 years in business through some of the most challenging and rewarding times, the company is poised to move strongly into the future — serving the greater Gainesville market with the highest level of service.
+The company operates from two locations in Gainesville Florida with over 80 Sales Associates ready to assist.
+After more than a century in business through some of the most challenging and rewarding times, the company is poised to move strongly into the future — serving the greater Gainesville real estate market with the highest level of service.